6d6f7274686f6e/dotfiles/README.md

 This install uses a custom background and colors but you can also change that quite easily by reading the comments in `/etc/lightdm/lightdm-mini-greeter.conf`.

 ### Profile file
-The first paragraph defines XDG folders : you can change them to different folders if you'd like but I wouldn't advise you to do so.
+The first paragraph in `~/.profile` defines XDG folders : you can change them to different folders if you'd like but I wouldn't advise you to do so.
 From now on, I'll assume that your XDG folder variables are the same as mine: for example I'll write `~/.config/` in lieu of `$XDG_CONFIG_HOME`.

 The third paragraph lists environment variable for various applications that you may or may not need :